rickstaa/stable-learning-control/docs/source/user/installation.rst

 Python, as well as an environment manager called Conda that makes package management simple.

 Follow `the installation instructions`_ for Anaconda here.
 Download and install Anaconda3 (at time of writing, `Anaconda3-5.3.1`_).
-Then create a Conda Python 3.7 env for organizing packages used in the MLC package:
+Then create a Conda Python 3.7 env for organizing packages used in the BLC package:

 .. code-block:: bash

-    conda create -n mlc python=3.7
+    conda create -n blc python=3.7

 To use Python from the environment, you just created, activate the environment with:

 .. code-block:: bash

-    conda activate mlc
+    conda activate blc

 .. admonition:: You Should Know